 An open-end lease combines the flexibility of ownership with the potential cash flow and tax advantages of leasing.
 It may also be referred to as a “capital lease”, “operating lease” or “TRAC lease.”

-With this type of lease, your business has the option to retain equity in the vehicle while freeing up capital.
+With this type of lease, your business can retain equity in the vehicle while freeing up capital.
 At the end of the term, you can decide whether to convert the vehicle to ownership, remarket the vehicle at a wholesale vehicle auction, or replace it.

 An open-end lease can be risky, however, since the vehicle’s residual value depends on market conditions and the overall condition of the vehicle.
 The owner will identify the vehicle’s approximate depreciated book value when the lease agreement is made, but this value can fluctuate.

 Two questions to ask when choosing fleet leases